decentralized-identity/sidetree/docs/Q-and-A.md

 # Q&A section Userinterface

-## What does Sidetree look like?
+## *Q: What does Sidetree look like?
 Currently `Sidetree` is just code, that can be tested and executed in a terminal on the command line.
 Private key management of Sidetree will look like `wallets`.\
 {TBW}\
 _(@henkvancann)_

-## How does it actually work in terms of me as an individual?
+## *Q: How does it actually work in terms of me as an individual?
 Could I have multiple IDs?
 Could I bind my ID to a bitcoin public address?
 Yeah, so you can actually have as many IDs as you want in the system.
 You could have thousands for instance.
 Actually, there's this concept that we kind of play around with that is, you're going to have probably a couple persona IDs, so well-known persona IDs.
 This is great for a lot of people.
 You want a couple IDs in the world that people know are for example Peter, like when Peter signs this with this ID, that's Peter.
 It's not anyone else, it's not any scammers, imposters, that's him.
 There's a lot of public stuff you'll tie to that.

 You might tie your resume, your podcast, like signed statements you make, like public things you say.
 That's all good, we all want that and most users want that.
 Then you have a ton of identifiers, like maybe 99% of them, that we call peer-wise or pairwise identifiers.
 Where you meet someone, or a company or an app, you get engaged with, where you want to create an ID just for that connection.
 So that when you create the ID it keeps that connection sort of silent and private between you two, so you're not leaking information.